-IRA by spouse beneficiary of plan par-ticipant.
+plan participant.
 If your contribution is a rollover of a distribution you received from an employer plan you inherited from your spouse, required minimum distributions, including any "hypothetical required minimum distributions" from the plan are not eligible for rollover and must be satisfied prior to the rollover.

 Rollover or conversion of IRA distribution by IRA owner.
-If your contribution is a rollover from an IRA and you are the IRA owner) of the distributing IRA must satisfy the required minimum distributions from all my Traditional, SEP and SIMPLE IRAs prior to the rollover/conversion and must be satisfied prior to the rollover/
+If your contribution is a rollover from an IRA and you are the IRA owner (or the required minimum distributions from all my Traditional, SEP and SIMPLE IRAs prior to the rollover/conversion and must be satisfied prior to the rollover/conversion.

 Rollover of Inherited IRA distribution by spouse beneficiary.
-If your contribution is a rollover of a distribution you received from an IRA that that you inherited from your spouse, required distributions, including any "hypothetical required minimum from your spouse are not eligible for rollover and must be satisfied prior to the rollover.
+If your contribution is a rollover of a distribution you received from an IRA that that you inherited from your spouse, required distributions, including any "hypothetical required minimum distributions" from all the IRAs inherprior to the rollover.